IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 For randomization that produces topologically similar graphs, see [randomization](./randomization/fastRandomizer).
 The generated datasets using the randomization are stored on [Zenodo](https://doi.org/10.5281/zenodo.18001369).

+## Single-cell Hi-C ranking with clique-based motifs
+Scripts for ranking and ordering single-cell Hi-C datasets using clique-based topological motifs can be found in [SCHiCRank](./SCHiCRank)

 ## Usage
 Clone this repository to your local computer to use it.
 Some scripts include hard-coded relative paths to sample data files.
 Please run .py scripts from the root directory of the repository.